 According to European Bioplastics, bioplastics are biobased, biodegradable, or both.

-The term “biobased” describes the part of a material or product that is derived from biomass.
+The term "biobased" describes the proportion of a material or product that is derived from biomass.
 When making a biobased claim, the unit (biobased carbon content or biobased mass content) expressed as a percentage and the method of measurement should be clearly stated.

 Related links: